-[RBM/ME118] Planning & Managing Development Projects w/ focus on RBM & M&E
+Project Planning & Management with focus on RBM & M&E (Course ID: RBM/ME119)

-As international donors assistance shrink and internal national financial allocations compete with other national priorities, development program managers are challenged to prove that their projects produce the results that they promise to do in their proposals or manifestos.
+As international donor assistance shrink and internal national financial allocations compete with other national priorities, development program managers are challenged to prove that their programs and projects produce the results that they promise to do in their project proposals.

-Many governments have adopted the results-based management culture in recent years.
-This methodology, together with a changing mind-set and culture towards achievement of results is often positioned as an important Management Reform.
+Many Governments have adopted a results-based management (RBM) culture in recent years.
+This, together with a changing mind-set and culture towards achievement of results is often positioned as an important Management Reform.
 It helps to connect policy, resources, program designs with service deliveries and their effects on communities.
-But, are Program and Project Managers prepared adequately to implement results-based programs and projects?
+But, are program/project managers prepared adequately to implement results-based programs and projects?
 How will they know what is working and what is not working as the project moves along?

-- Understand the Theory of Change (TOC) concept and apply it to planning their programs and projects;
+- understand the Theory of Change concept and apply it to planning their programs and projects;

-- Understand the role and use of the Logical Framework Approach (LFA) and use of the LF matrix for results-based planning, implementation, project management and monitoring & evaluation;
+- understand the role and use of the Logical Framework Approach (LFA) and matrix for results-based planning, implementation and monitoring & evaluation;

-- Be able to develop a systematic implementation plan with the LFA, including results-oriented budget;
+- be able to develop a systematic implementation plan with the TOC/LFA

 - Guidelines to Project and Program Management (PPM);

-- Theory of Change (TOC) for program planning;
+- Theory of Change (TOC) for program/project planning;

-- Logical Framework Approach (LFA) and LF Matrix as a tool and its application in results-based management (RBM);
+- Logical Framework Approach (LFA) as a tool and its application in results-based management (RBM);

-- Use of Problem Tree Analysis to identify problems and their causes;
+- Problem Tree Analysis to identify problems and their causes;

 Our Facilitators and Instructors have solid international and national development experiences working in Asia, Africa, Europe, and North America.
 All of them have worked with Governments, UN agencies, Development Banks, NGOs or combination of all agencies in various capacities, including management of country programs.